jazzlyj/dagster/README.md

 [Download, install, start Minikube](https://minikube.sigs.k8s.io/docs/start/)

 ### Infrastructure Deployment using Terraform
+#### Structure
+The deployment is setup as a Terraform module *../modules/dagster/* and organized so that multiple environments can be deployed *../dev/* (only dev) for now

 - This Dagster deployment is backed by a Postgres db to store these dagster internals: